 Rotate by (x) degrees

 You can also animate UI components using States (see Screen and Container states) and the Timeline.
 You need a State 1 (start state) and a State 2 (next state).
 You will be designing the animation that will take you from State 1 to State 2.
-For this you can work on the timeline and the layers list there to change their individual properties (they expand/collapse when you click on the little arrow) and set the duration of the animation, delay (time after which to start) and easing function (type of animation).
+For this, you can work on the timeline and the layers list there to change their individual properties (they expand/collapse when you click on the little arrow) and set the duration of the animation, delay (time after which to start) and easing function (type of animation).
 Each layer and property can be treated separately.
-You have the following options for easing functions:
+See Easings for more on tailoring your animations.

 You will also need to create a trigger for taking you from Start state to Next state.
 This can be any UI component that appears in Start state on which you create an interaction “on event <choose_an_event> change state to <end_state>”.